 Everyone has a network of friends and family and they are the perfect guinea pigs for your fashion experiments.
 Gloria advises: “Start by doing it for free, then charge a little for friends of friends and soon you’ll get your business going by word of mouth.”

-Gloria warns, however, don’t undersell yourself: “starting slowly builds your confidence and allow you to develop your own style of handling clients.”
+However Gloria warns not to undersell yourself.
+She says: “Starting slowly builds your confidence and allow you to develop your own style of handling clients.”

-Expect to pay around £500 for a standard website and £750 for an interactive one (where potential customers can post queries/comments etc).
+Expect to pay around £500 for a standard website and £750 for an interactive one (where potential customers can post queries/comments).

 2. Get business cards printed